PsiCrypt/SFC_MC/README.md

 This project is licensed under the MIT License.
 Free for personal, academic, and commercial use with attribution.

-© 2025 PsyCrypt Project.
+© 2025 PsiCrypt Project.
 All rights reserved.